Prerequisites

 6. Intermediate Apps

-Depending on your workflow requirements, consider integrating with one of the 8,000+ apps available in the Zapier ecosystem.
-Common additions include spreadsheet tools for lookup tables, communication apps for notifications, or additional business systems to create comprehensive automation workflows.
+Depending on your workflow, you may want to bring in one of the 8,000+ apps in the Zapier ecosystem.
+Common additions include spreadsheet tools for lookup tables, communication apps for notifications, and other business systems that round out an automation workflow.

 7. Technical Knowledge

-- Basic API concepts: Understanding REST APIs, HTTP methods, JSON
+- Basic API concepts: REST APIs, HTTP methods, JSON